 The Company Directors as registered with Companies House shall be:

-Chief Executive Officer

 President

+Treasurer

-Immediate Past President (IPP)
+Immediate Past President

 These roles are to comply with company law and have an overseeing role of the Executive Committee but have no other special voting or administrative powers.
 The Association has formal Articles that are available upon request.
 The procedures in the Articles for managing the Association are superseded by these Bylaws.